 Bruno Goussault, Chief Scientist

-Bruno Goussault is often cited as the founder of sous-vide cooking.
-Developed in 1971, his focus has been on low temperature cooking, food safety, and industrial cooking applications.
-This work in sous-vide has led to changes in the way top chefs cook for their guests in restaurants, and the way food is prepared and served on planes, trains, ships, hotels and resorts, and convention centers around the world.
+Bruno Goussault is often cited as the founder of sous vide cooking.
+Developed in 1971, his focus has been on precise temperature cooking, food safety, and industrial cooking applications.
+This work in sous vide has led to changes in the way top chefs cook for their guests in restaurants, and the way food is prepared and served on planes, trains, ships, hotels and resorts, and convention centers around the world.
 Prior to his work with Cuisine Solutions and CREA, Goussault worked in France in various senior scientific positions at the Société Scientifique d'Hygiène Alimentaire France for fifteen years and five years at the Société d’Etudes de Procédés pour les Industries Alimentaires.

 Goussault has published scientific articles, appeared on television, and presented at forums around the world.
 He received the Ordre National du Mérite from the President of France in 1995.
 He has a PhD in Economics from the Universtiy of Paris Pantheon and post graduate degree from the d'Etudes et du Developpement Economique et Social (IEDES) and a MS degree in food technology from the Ecole Nationale Supérieure des Industries Agricoles et Alimentaires (ENSIAA), now (AgroParisTech).